-The Graduate Certificate in Education (Vision Impairment) is an 18-unit program offered by the Faculty of Education, Humanities and Law and is available in distance mode only.
+The Graduate Certificate in Education (Vision Impairment) is an 18-unit program offered by the College of Education, Psychology and Social Work and is available in distance mode only.

 Applicants must normally hold an approved degree or equivalent qualification.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 In addition to this generic admission requirement, the Graduate Certificate in Education (Vision Impairment) requires that applicants have not less than two years' relevant work experience.

 The Graduate Certificate in Education provides candidates with opportunities to critically examine recent literature, engage in debate and reflection, and expand and apply in-depth knowledge of:

 - policies and practices related to working with students with vision impairment